zachvig/continuousprint/README.md

 # Continuous Print Queue Plugin

-Octoprint plugin that allows users to generate a print queue, specify a print bed clearning script and run the queue which will print-clear-print until the end of the queue.
+Octoprint plugin that allows users to generate a print queue, specify a print bed cleaning script and run the queue which will print-clear-print until the end of the queue.

 ## Setup